NethServer/docs/administrator-manual/en/mail.rst

 addresses or domains respectively always allowed and always blocked to send or receive a message.

-The section :guilabel:`Rules by mail address` allows you to create three types of rules:
+The section :guilabel:`Rules by mail address` allows creating three types of rules:

 * :guilabel:`Block From`: any message from specified sender is blocked